 5. Weave your culture deck into daily operations

-In the end, it doesn’t matter how you design your culture deck, as long as it’s being used.
-The trick is creating a deck that contains useful information, is easy to reference, and really ties into what your employees do each day.
+In the end, the trick is creating a culture deck that contains useful information, is easy to reference, and really ties into what your employees do each day.
+It doesn’t really matter how you design it, as long as it’s being used.

 Video game company Valve created their culture deck in the style of an old-fashioned employee handbook, with a twist.
 They use illustrations of characters from their games, sprinkling in annotations to give it a playful style that suits a game company.